A History of Europe

 On the same day that the siege of Dunkirk ended (June 5), the Germans began the second phase of the campaign to conquer France.
 General Hoth took one Panzer corps along the coast to capture Normandy and Brittany, while Kleist and Guderian led the others directly south.
 For the French it was a speedy doom.
 General Maxime Weygand had sixty-six divisions hastily dig in along the Somme and Aisne rivers, but this only held the Germans briefly.
 The French commander of the Maginot Line had refused to release any of his men to defend the heart of France, thinking that the main German attack was still to come at the Maginot Line itself; now he found that his guns were pointing the wrong way.
 Paris fell on June 14; on June 22 the French government, recognizing the military situation as hopeless, surrendered to the Germans.(4)

 Hitler goes sightseeing in Paris, after the fall of France.
-He spent an hour in Napoleon's tomb, regarding Napoleon as a predecessor.
+He spent an hour in Napoleon's tomb, because he regarded Napoleon as a predecessor.

 One final point worth noting is Mussolini's formal entry into the war.
 Finally convinced that Germany was going to win, he declared war on France and Britain on June 10.
 Unfortunately for him, Italy's military performance hadn't improved much since the last war, and the French had also fortified the Franco-Italian frontier, with a defensive barrier called the Alpine Line.
 Italy's thirty-two divisions, opposed by six French ones, succeeded in getting yards (not miles) past the border before the French surrendered to Hitler.
 Winston Churchill knew that Italy was no asset; before World War II began, he was informed that Italy was going to be on Germany's side in the next war, and he reportedly said, "That seems only fair, we had them last time!"